Culture of Experts

 • All skilled trades positions fit into this group: Electrician, plumber, pipefitter, ironworker, machinist, maintenance mechanic, carpenter, etc…

 • Many government and industry regulated sales positions fit into this group: Insurance agent, real estate agent and financial advisor positions are just a few examples.
+These positions might additionally fit into position type 4.

 Because these positions have a rich history, they are more measurable and predictable.
 The skills are very transferable and achievements can usually be measured against industry standards.